stevepolitodesign/rails-authentication-from-scratch/README.md

 end
 ```

-2. Create a Concern to store helper methods that will be shared accross the application.
+2. Create a Concern to store helper methods that will be shared across the application.

 ```ruby
 # app/controllers/concerns/authentication.rb